 This is isn’t quite a specific digital marketing channel, but it is a very important marketing strategy to consider.
 Retargeting means marketing to consumers who have already showed interest in your company.

 Abandon Carts – Any e-commerce business understands the pain of seeing an abandon cart.
 By targeting these customers you are simply reminding them of a purchase that they were considering making.
 The intent to buy is there, they just need a little motivation.

 Up-selling or cross-selling – When a customer has already made a purchase, it’s a good opportunity to highlight complimentary products.
 For instance, if a customer buys a printer, why not offer them some paper?

 How do you accomplish retargeting?
 The best way is through email.
-In order to re-target a customer you’ll need to have some sort of contact information.
+In order to retarget a customer you’ll need to have some sort of contact information.

-Allocating your marketing budget can be a challenge with so many different online channels.
+Allocating your marketing budget can be a challenge with so many different marketing channels.
 Every business varies in what will be their most successful course of action.
-A good way to determine what’s right for your business is buy looking at your audience.
+A good way to determine what’s right for your business is by looking at your audience.
 Are they young?
 Try advertising on Instagram.
 Is most of your traffic organic?
 Ramp up your SEO.
 Is your brand highly personable?
 Flex your stuff on social media!